helenhe96/hello-world/README.md

 # hello-world
 first repository

 Hi there!
-My name is Helen and I am a third year student studying Biology at University of Waterloo.
+My name is Helen and I am a first year graduate student in Molecular Genetics at U of T.
-It is good to be working in Western University!